-- Requesting key suppliers to complete a modern slavery auditing questionnaire. - Requesting and receiving (where available), copies of modern slavery statements and related policies from suppliers, - Working closely with IPC Asia Pacific who conducts regular supplier business reviews to understand changing business conditions or situations that may escalate the risk of modern slavery in a supplier's operations.
+- Requesting key suppliers to complete a modern slavery auditing questionnaire to assess their progress year on year. - Requesting and receiving (where available), copies of modern slavery statements and related policies from suppliers, to evaluate and benchmark their maturity. - Working closely with IPC Asia Pacific who conducts regular supplier business reviews to understand changing business conditions or situations that may impact our ability to identify the risk of modern slavery in a supplier's operations and how we might evolve our policies accordingly.